-The Writing Program welcomes you to Haverford and looks forward to your arrival.
+The Writing Program welcomes you to Haverford and looks forward to your arrival!
 In the meantime, we need your help as we plan for one of the foundational experiences of your first year: the Writing Seminar.
 Writing Seminars are integral to a Haverford education and every student (without exception) takes one in the fall or spring of the first year in order to fulfill the Writing Requirement.
-This page describes policies related to the Writing Seminar and explains what you must do before Thursday, August 1 at 5:00 p.m. to ensure your placement in a course that matches your interests and level of experience.
+This page describes policies related to the Writing Seminar and explains what you must do before Wednesday, July 15 at midnight to ensure your placement in a course that matches your interests.
 Download the entire placement package.

 Writing Seminars: All writing seminars pair writing instruction with intellectual inquiry; all pay close attention to all stages of the composing processes.
 Different seminars may extend intellectual inquiry into visual studies; the interrogation of the literary canon; Quaker history; categories of difference (racial, sexual, religious, and national identity); popular culture; or engaged social practice.
 Consider not only those courses that play on your strengths but also those that will stretch your interests in new directions.

 Seminars are limited to 12 students and meet twice weekly for 90 minutes; all engage in revision as essential to writing, either through additional small group tutorials, or peer review in the class and/or individual conferences to discuss student writing.
 All writing seminars agree that writing is not simply a reflection of what we have learned but a means by which we understand the materials we encounter, and that we are, in fact, "writing to learn."
 Only these seminars fulfill the Writing Requirement.